jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ## Schedule 4 — Information required in application for resource consent

 ### 1 Information must be specified in sufficient detail
-Any information required by this schedule, including an assessment under clause 2(1)﻿(f) or (g), must be specified in sufficient detail to satisfy the purpose for which it is required.
+(1) Any information required by this schedule, including an assessment under clause 2(1)﻿(f) or (g), must be specified in sufficient detail to satisfy the purpose for which it is required.
+(2) However, the requirements in this schedule are subject to section 88(2), (2AA), and (2AB).

 ### 1AA
 [Repealed]